Cubevoid/team-project-19-toronto-police-services-board/deliverable-1/planning.md

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?
+### Response
+ * Weekly meeting, and in between weekly discord update
+ * Unknown in the professor's (TA) hands now
+ * Note who is there for meetings (minutes, i.e. meeting record google doc).
+3 Scenarios:
+ * Indecisions: Majority in general.
+Clearly define the multiple options before the vote.
+ * Non-Responsive team members: Talk to TA/Prof, work harder?
+Rule of response length: must respond within 2 days, unless within week of deadline 24 hours.
+ASAP in general.
+If night before due date, check within hour, or if busy, at least make sure to have some periods of availability.
+ * Non-completion of work: Discuss with individual.
+If significant issue tell TA, and report on final reflection.
+ * Partner upset with group: Beg for forgiveness?
+If issue on partner's side, try to record some details and talk to TA.

 ----